Who is the best Japanese singer?

 What are some of the most popular Japanese love songs?

-READ ALSO: What is the function of red phosphorus with hi?
+READ ALSO: What is Unicode What are the advantages of using Unicode?

 “First Love” (ふぁーすと らぶ) (mostly in Japanese, a few lines in English).
 This was one of Utada Hikaru’s first popular songs, and is still played in restaurants and shops 17 years after its initial release.
 It’s an emotional classic that can teach you lots of romantic vocabulary.
 “Sakura Drops” (さくら どろっぷす).
 A sad song about heartbreak.